OmarEQMS/usoro-power-plant-matlab/ui/content/plant/loops-steam.md

 34/43), out to the [desuperheater spray](@plant/superheaters) `wsy`.
-The loop fights the superheater's minutes-long thermal lag; its structure includes rate feedforwards from first-stage pressure and tilt (`fcp1st`, `fcxgg`) — both stubbed to zero, so the model's loop is a touch slower than the thesis diagrams intend.
+The loop fights the superheater's minutes-long thermal lag; its structure includes rate feedforwards from first-stage pressure and tilt (`fcp1st`, `fcxgg`), implemented as the listing's backward differences — though their deck gains are ±0.01, so they barely move the loop.
 It shows: watch `csyd` work hard in the load ramps.

 ## Reheat temperature: the tilt